LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Decide Which Modules You Want to Modify

-If you have a [Code Customization](../build/code_customization.md) in mind, you will see that each item lists a folder name.
-You only need the Module name (first name before the first / character).
+Decide which [Code Customization](../build/code_customization.md) you want to make.
+Each customization lists a Module name.
+You will want a fork for each Module you wish to modify.

 This table lists all the modules referred to on the Code Customization page linked above: